Francisco Flores (Venezuelan footballer)

-Francisco Javier Flores Sequera (born April 30, 1990) is a Venezuelan footballer who plays as a defensive midfielder for Deportivo La Guaira and the Venezuela national team.
+Francisco Javier Flores Sequera (born April 30, 1990) is a Venezuelan footballer who plays as a defensive midfielder for Deportivo Lara.

 Club career

 In 2006, he signed with Guaros FC and later in 2009 with Deportivo Lara reaching the rank of club captain.
 On 30 June 2011, he joined Deportivo Anzoátegui.

 International career

 Flores has played five times for the Under-20 national team of Venezuela, scoring a goal, and participating in the achievement of qualifying to the Egypt U-20 World Cup in 2009.
 He also served as captain of that team the previous season.

 International goals

 Scores and results list Venezuela's goal tally first.